Hail to the Chief: History

-For most of his administration, Gerald Ford did not use the song, preferring to be introduced with "The Victors", the fight song of his alma mater, the University of Michigan.
+Gerald Ford did not use the song during his administration, preferring to be introduced with "The Victors", the fight song of his alma mater University of Michigan.

-For a brief time during his presidency, Jimmy Carter banned the playing of the song.
+President Jimmy Carter banned the playing of the song for a brief time during his tenure.
 The decision proved to be extremely unpopular among the American public, however, and Carter later reversed himself.